 However, ancient Rome wasn’t quite as efficient as it’s made out to be!
 Many homeowners chose not to link their toilets to the public sewer system, thanks to the rats that could have climbed out of the sewers into their houses.
 Another serious hazard was the fire.
 The waste in the sewers generated gas that sometimes burst into flame, creating a danger for people using public toilets.

 Even with its limitations, however, Roman sanitation set a great example for the rest of the world – and even though much of the technology was lost after the fall of Rome and the subsequent Dark Ages, they at least showed the world it could be done!

 Modern plumbing systems

-Modern times call for modern plumbing, and sanitation systems have been improving constantly since 1855, when the first comprehensive sewer system in America was built in the city of Chicago.
+Modern times call for modern plumbing, and sanitation systems that have been improving constantly since 1855 when the first comprehensive sewer system in America was built in the city of Chicago.
 Shortly after this, Louis Pasteur discovered the connection between bacteria and disease.
 With this knowledge, municipalities quickly adapted their sanitation systems to prevent their citizens from drinking disease-filled water.

-New innovations came onto the market constantly, including high tank water closets in the 1880s, tank toilets in the 1920s, the single-handle mixing faucet in 1937, and the compensating shower valve in 1939.
-All of these new gadgets required specialized knowledge to install and repair, and so the National Association of Plumbing, Heating, Cooling Contractors (PHCC), then known as the National Association of Master Plumbers, was born in 1883.
+Innovations came onto the market constantly, including high tank water closets in the 1880s, tank toilets in the 1920s, the single-handle mixing faucet in 1937, and the compensating shower valve in 1939.
+All of these new gadgets required specialized knowledge to install and repair, so the National Association of Plumbing, Heating, Cooling Contractors (PHCC), then known as the National Association of Master Plumbers, was born in 1883.